 Lint.
 Stamps.
 Newspaper ad insert.
 Old brown pants.
 A Pair of shoes.
 Keys.

-Elaine C. Pereira is the author of I Will Never Forget - A Daughter's Story of Her Mother's Arduous and Humorous Journey Through Dementia, and a finalist of the Best New Non-Fiction USA Book Awards & The Hollywood Book Festival.
+Elaine C. Pereira is the author of I Will Never Forget - A Daughter's Story of Her Mother's Arduous and Humorous Journey Through Dementia.

 - Winner National Indie Excellence Awards Contest, Aging Category!